 Because KeePass represents a large ecosystem of applications, each is slightly different, but the idea behind each browser extension is similar.
 Let’s walk through one example using the KeePassXC integration for Google Chrome.

-We need to import our database so the browser extension will recognize it.
+You’ll need to import your database so the browser extension will recognize it.
 First, to allow KeePassXC to share files with the browser extension, open the app and change your settings:

 From here you can choose your browser.